-You will be dipping your tomatoes in the panko mixture again so try not to waste too much of it moving the tomatoes on top of your rimmed baking sheet.
+Note: You will be dipping your tomatoes in the panko mixture again so try not to waste too much of it moving the tomatoes on top of your rimmed baking sheet.

 Return tomato slice to panko mixture, pressing firmly until coating sticks.

-Carefully return coated tomatoes to baking sheet.
+Carefully return coated tomatoes to the baking sheet.

-Prepare a large platter or plate with a triple or quadruple layer of paper towels and set safely beside stove.
+Prepare a large platter or plate with a triple or quadruple layer of paper towels and set safely beside the stove.

-Using a 12 inch skillet, over medium high heat and add oil.
+Next, using a 12 inch skillet, over medium high heat and add oil.